RED-F: Reconstruction-Elimination based Dual-stream Contrastive Forecasting for Multivariate Time Series Anomaly

 \subsubsection{Main Model}

-In the DFM, the original input stream $X_0$ is first processed through a Revin layer, followed by Patching and shared Embedding layers to obtain its initial feature representation.

-where $P_0 \in R^{C \times N \times D}$ defined in Eq \ref{forecasting_patching}, where $N$ is the number of patches and $D$ is the hidden dimension.
-These features are then processed by a deep neural network composed of $M$ stacked Encoder layers.
-Each layer $m$ (for $m \in \{1, \ldots, M\}$) applies an update with a residual connection.
+The input data $X_0$ is passed through a Revin layer, followed by Patching and shared Embedding layers to generate a sequence of patches $P_0 \in \mathbb{R}^{C \times N \times D}$ defined in Eq \ref{forecasting_patching}, where $N$ is the number of patches and $D$ is the hidden dimension.
+Then the patches are processed by a deep neural network composed of $M$ stacked Encoder layers, each with a residual connection.
 We take the $m$-th Encoder layer as an example: